Rio poster

 The inciting incident occurs at 10 minutes when Tulio arrives from Brazil with shocking news: Blu is the last male of his species and must go to Rio to mate with Jewel, the last female, to save their kind..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Blu and Jewel are stolen by smugglers and chained together.
+This illustrates the protagonist's commitment to Blu and Jewel are stolen by smugglers and chained together.
 Blu's safe world is violently ripped away - now he must survive in a world he doesn't understand, chained to a bird who represents everything he's not., moving from reaction to action.

 The Collapse moment at 67 minutes (70% through) represents the emotional nadir.
 Here, Blu and Jewel are recaptured by the smugglers and caged on a plane.
 Blu's worst fear realized - he's failed Jewel, failed to protect her.
 His domestication has made him useless.
-All hope seems lost., demonstrates the protagonist at their lowest point.
+All hope seems lost., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 74 minutes initiates the final act resolution at 77% of the runtime.
 Blu realizes he doesn't need to fly to be brave or valuable.
 He uses his intelligence (the "domesticated" skills Jewel mocked) to fight Nigel and free the birds.
 Synthesis: combining who he was with who he's becoming., demonstrating the transformation achieved throughout the journey.